aivantg/airtable-schema-generator/README.md

-# airtable-schema
+# airtable-schema-generators

-Simple script to download an Airtable schema, and generate schema file + request helpers!
+Simple script to download an Airtable schema, and generate schema file, constants, and request helpers!

 ## Setup